pieteradejong/neuroJS/README.md

     var net = new NeuralNet(layerSizes[, options])

 `layerSizes` (required): array with the numbers of nodes in each layer, including input and output layer;
+- for example, layerSizes = [10, 15, 4] creates a network with 10 input nodes, one hidden layer with 15 nodes
+and an output layer with 4 nodes.

 `options` (optional): JavaScript object with configuration parameters for the Net:

 `costThreshold`: the network error value at which to stop training.

 `learningRate`: the rate at which the network is updated.

 `maxIterations`: maximum number of iterations over training data set.

 `lambda`: regularization parameter that prevents overfitting.

+Default settings:
+    {
+      costThreshold: 0.05,
+      learningRate: 0.01,
+      maxIterations: 500,
+      lambda: 1
+    }

 ###Train:
     net.train(examples)